 In 2018, Fidji Simo stated that hundreds of millions of Facebook users have gone live.
 The former head of the Facebook app also reported that nearly 2 billion people had watched a Facebook Live broadcast.

-With this, it’s no wonder the total live broadcast posts reached 3.5 billion after just two years of launching.
+With this, it’s no wonder the total live broadcast posts reached 3.5 billion in 2018.

 To explain these numbers further, the following sections will provide Facebook Live stats for usage, demographics, and trends over the years.